 Heat olive oil in a non stick skillet over medium high heat.
 Add grated garlic and sweat for 30 seconds, then add the fresh cherry tomatoes.
 Season with kosher salt and pepper.

-Cook the pasta in salted boiling water until al dente.
-Add drained pasta directly to the sauce along with a few tablespoons of pasta water over medium low heat.
+Heat a large pot of boiling water and season with 1 tbsp of kosher salt per quart.
+Add the spaghetti and cook the pasta according to package directions until al dente.
+Add drained pasta directly to the sauce along with a few tablespoons of pasta water.
 Turn the heat to medium high and mix until the sauce is well coated.
 Add freshly chopped basil and parmesan cheese.
 Plate in a serving dish, then rip fresh burrata into small pieces and sprinkle over pasta.
 Serve and enjoy!

 Notes